HEScriptsPack/BetterHex/README.md

 <h2>Donating</h2>

-For some features i need money, my Ingame BTC: 1p82FceyJrj6YFZz3HNiQEmidPuLCrriRz
+For some features i need money, so if you have some btc to spare i am happy to take it :)
+My ingame BTC: 1p82FceyJrj6YFZz3HNiQEmidPuLCrriRz